15 August 1956* (St 19/2) Distribution of “Amerika” magazine in USSR

 3.

-Of course, some copies of the magazine Amerika will also fall into the hands of inexperienced, politically irresolute readers; undesirable conversations may begin around the articles tendentiously selected and published in it.
-In order to neutralize the effects of the magazine America, party organizations should ably place counterpropaganda [and] ensure that articles exposing the “American way of life,” “American democracy” are more frequently placed in the print press, on the radio, in reports, lectures, discussions, so that, without references to the magazine America, the figures and facts mentioned in it will be ably refuted.
-Our propaganda should show that the so-called “American way of life” is far from those pictures that the magazine America will be seeking to depict.
+Naturally, some copies of the magazine will also fall into the hands of inexperienced, politically irresolute readers; undesirable conversations may arise concerning the articles tendentiously selected and published there.
+In order to neutralize the influence of the magazine “Amerika”, Party organizations should ably place counter-propaganda and ensure that articles exposing the ‘American way of life’ and ‘American democracy’ are more frequently inserted in the press, on the radio, in reports, lectures and discussions, so that, without reference to “Amerika”, the figures and facts it mentions will be ably refuted.
+Our propaganda should show that the so-called ‘American way of life’ is far from the pictures the magazine “Amerika” attempts to depict.

 ——————————————————-